chris-simpkins/Community.Citrix.LogonSim.MP/README.md

 The MP will show up as `Citrix Logon Simulator (Community MP)`.

 The MP adds a new Run As Profile called `Citrix Logon Simulator User Account`.
-This must be configured with a user account that will be used for the simulatated logons.
+This must be configured with a user account that will be used for the simulated logons.
 Ensure that the user account is configured to be distributed by SCOM to the test client(s).

 The MP also adds a discovery called `Discover Citrix Logon Simulator Test`.
 This can be viewed in the SCOM console under `Authoring > Management Pack Objects > Object Discoveries`.

 The discovery is set to run every hour by default, on all Windows Computers.
 You can override the discovery to run more regularly on your target client machines.

 ### Step 2 – Prepare the client test machine